 These new rights do not prevent extra warranties being offered to you.
 Farmers also have these guaranteed rights when buying road vehicles or trailers for use principally in the transport of goods on public roads.

 These rules apply when items are purchased new or second hand from a registered business.
-Private sales remain unregulated.
+If items are bought from a private seller (not engaged in trade or commerce), not all the consumer guarantees apply.
 By knowing your rights you will be better equipped to run your farm.